 By the four-month mark, first-time mums (and dads) are happy to share that they are getting more sleep.
 Babies agree with this sentiment as well.
-Right around this time, they can go for long stretches without eating, which leads to much more uninterrupted sleep time.
+They can go for long stretches around this time without eating, which leads to much more uninterrupted sleep time.

 Four-month-olds typically consume around 0.26 kg of milk every four to six hours.
 Typically, paediatricians still advise that the baby sticks to a formula or breast milk only diet.
 Introducing solids may come soon.

-Uninterrupted sleep time may start to become a thing, but it can get derailed by the four-month sleep regression Keep in mind regression can occur at five months as well.
-This can be a challenging time for parents, especially if you have finally settled on a schedule and bedtime routine that the baby is following.
+Uninterrupted sleep time may start to become a thing, but it can get derailed by the four-month sleep regression.
+Keep in mind that regression can occur at five months as well.
+This can be challenging for parents, especially if you have finally settled on a schedule and bedtime routine that the baby is following.
 Sleep is a realistic expectation again.
-And then you notice your baby has been waking up at 2 am, 4 am, 6 am…
+And then you notice your baby has been waking up at 2 am, 4 am, 6 am...

 It is important to have context about your waking baby.
 It is not because you have done anything wrong.
-These sleepless nights are often triggered by growth spurts and brain development.
+Growth spurts and brain development often trigger these sleepless nights.
 Try to get through it by maintaining a routine.

 Hopefully, even if the sleepless nights re-occur, nap time is not be affected.
 Sleep regression tends to occur at night.

-Like many of the ups and downs of these early months with bub, to keep a positive mindset it is good to know that this too shall pass.
+Like many of the ups and downs in these early months with your bub, it is good to know that this too shall pass to keep a positive mindset.
 Any type of change may feel like regression and can be hard to experience, but your baby should be sleeping again through the night soon – and so will you.